 Helping people who are hurting and getting the truth out was extraordinarily satisfying no matter what the price I paid for it was.
 But hey, cats don’t sue and dogs don’t harass so it’s a lot easier and calmer writing pet books.
 A few years ago I felt there was a need for interesting, informative, and humorous books for intelligent dog and cat nuts.
 So my husband and I wrote some advice books for dogs and cats, one of which won an award—one of six writing awards that I’ve won.
 But one thing I will never write about again is Scientology.
 Once is once more than enough.

-Paulette's latest books, 277 Secrets Your Cat Wants You to Know and 277 Secrets Your Dog Wants You to Know are available now.
+Check out Paulette’s books, 277 Secrets Your Cat Wants You to Know and 277 Secrets Your Dog Wants You to Know.
 The Scandal of Scientology is available online for free.
 For more information check out her site.